tolking/element-pro-components/docs/docs/en-US/components/Form.md

+---
+title: Form
+meta:
+  - name: description
+    content: Form consists of `input`, `radio`, `select`, `checkbox` and so on.
+With form, you can collect, verify and submit data
+---

 # Form

 > Form consists of `input`, `radio`, `select`, `checkbox` and so on.
 With form, you can collect, verify and submit data